 Priorities for highway projects that are subject to regional funding targets are calculated based on evaluation criteria developed in 2011 and revised in 2015 to measure road condition, mobility, regional connectivity, goods movement, safety, environment, GHG emissions and livability factors.
 A project could score a maximum of 8 points based on the current evaluation criteria as explained below.
-The Berkshire MPO FFY 2022 - 2026 TIP Project Evaluation table on the next page shows the list of projects that were evaluated for FFY 2022 - 2026 TIP development:
+Table on the next page shows the list of projects that were evaluated for FFY 2022 - 2026 TIP development: